ibm-cloud-docs/containers/cs_ingress_types.md

 The following steps show you how to expose your apps with the Kubernetes Ingress setup.
 If you created your cluster on or after 01 December 2020, your ALBs run the Kubernetes Ingress image by default.
 However, if you created your cluster before 01 December 2020, your ALBs run the unsupported custom IBM Ingress image.
 In this case, you can use the following steps to create new ALBs that run the Kubernetes Ingress image, and run this new Kubernetes Ingress setup alongside your existing IBM Ingress setup.
 If you prefer to migrate your existing IBM Ingress setup to the Kubernetes Ingress setup instead, check out [Migrating your existing Ingress ALB setup to run Kubernetes Ingress](#alb-type-migration).
 {: tip}

 1. For each app deployment that you want to expose, create a Kubernetes `ClusterIP` service.
 Your app must be exposed by a Kubernetes service to be included in the Ingress load balancing.

-        ```
+    ```sh
     kubectl expose deploy <app_deployment_name> --name my-app-svc --port <app_port> -n <namespace>
     ```
     {: pre}
 2. Verify that you have at least one private ALB in each zone that runs the Kubernetes Ingress image.
 Look for ALBs with a **Type** of `private` and a **Build** version in the `<community_version>_<ibm_build>_iks` Kubernetes Ingress format.

-    ```
+    ```sh
     ibmcloud ks alb ls -c <cluster_name_or_ID>
     ```
     {: pre}

     * If at least one private ALB per zone runs the Kubernetes Ingress image, ensure that the ALBs have a **Status** of `enabled`.
 If they are disabled, run the following command to enable each ALB.

-        ```
+        ```sh
         ibmcloud ks ingress alb enable <classic|vpc-gen2> --alb <ALB_ID> -c <cluster_name_or_ID> --version 0.47.0_1434_iks
         ```
         {: pre}

     * If you do not have one private ALB per zone that runs the Kubernetes Ingress image, create at least one in each zone.

-        ```
+        ```sh
         ibmcloud ks ingress alb create <classic|vpc-gen2> --cluster <cluster_name_or_ID> --type private --zone <vpc_zone> --version 0.47.0_1434_iks
         ```
         {: pre}

-2. Choose a domain and optionally set up TLS for your apps.
+3. Choose a domain and optionally set up TLS for your apps.
 When you configure the private ALBs, you must expose your apps by using a custom domain.

     1. Classic clusters with only a private VLAN: Configure your own [DNS service that is available on your private network](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/){: external}.

     2. Create a custom domain through your DNS service provider. **Version 1.20 or later**: Note that Ingress URLs must be 130 characters or fewer.

     3. Map your custom domain to the private ALBs by adding their IP addresses as A records (classic clusters) or their VPC hostname as a CNAME (VPC clusters).
 To find the ALB IP addresses (classic) or hostname (VPC), run `ibmcloud ks ingress alb ls -c <cluster_name_or_ID>`.

     4. To use TLS termination, create a secret in the namespace where your apps exist that contains a TLS certificate for your custom domain.
-For example, if a TLS certificate is stored in {{site.data.keyword.cloudcerts_long_notm}} that you want to use, you can import its associated secret into your cluster by running the following command:
+For example, if a TLS certificate is stored in {{site.data.keyword.cloudcerts_long_notm}} that you want to use, you can import its associated secret into your cluster by running the following command.

-    ```
+        ```sh
         ibmcloud ks ingress secret create --name <secret_name> --cluster <cluster_name_or_ID> --cert-crn <certificate_crn> --namespace <namespace>
         ```
         {: pre}

 3. Create an Ingress resource that is formatted for use with ALBs that run the Kubernetes Ingress image.

     1. Define an Ingress resource file that uses your custom domain to route incoming network traffic to the services that you created earlier.
 Note that the format of the Ingress resource definition varies based on your cluster's Kubernetes version, because API version `networking.k8s.io/v1beta1` is unsupported as of Kubernetes 1.22.

         * **Kubernetes version 1.19 and later**:
             ```yaml
             apiVersion: networking.k8s.io/v1
             kind: Ingress
             metadata:
             name: community-ingress-resource
             annotations:
                 kubernetes.io/ingress.class: "private-iks-k8s-nginx"
             spec:
             tls:
             - hosts:
                 - <domain>
                 secretName: <tls_secret_name>
             rules:
             - host: <domain>
                 http:
                 paths:
                 - path: /<app1_path>
                     pathType: Prefix
                     backend:
                     service:
                         name: <app1_service>
                         port:
                         number: 80
                 - path: /<app2_path>
                     pathType: Prefix
                     backend:
                     service:
                         name: <app2_service>
                         port:
                         number: 80
             ```
             {: codeblock}

         * **Kubernetes version 1.18 and earlier**:

             ```yaml
             apiVersion: networking.k8s.io/v1beta1
             kind: Ingress
             metadata:
             name: community-ingress-resource
             annotations:
                 kubernetes.io/ingress.class: "private-iks-k8s-nginx"
             spec:
             tls:
             - hosts:
                 - <domain>
                 secretName: <tls_secret_name>
             rules:
             - host: <domain>
                 http:
                 paths:
                 - path: /<app1_path>
                     backend:
                     serviceName: <app1_service>
                     servicePort: 80
                 - path: /<app2_path>
                     backend:
                     serviceName: <app2_service>
                     servicePort: 80
             ```
             {: codeblock}

         <table summary="The columns are read from left to right.
 The first column has the parameter of the YAML file.
 The second column describes the parameter.">
         <caption>Ingress resource YAML file components</caption>